-- You live in a nursing home available through our plan.
-Please see the plan's Provider Directory for a list of our contracted nursing homes or call Member Services and ask us to send you a list. - -or you live at home and our plan has obtained certification that you need the type of care that is usually provided in a nursing home. - Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).
+• Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 1-month, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost sharing during a period of deemed continued eligibility).

-Section 2.2 Here is the plan service area for PruittHealth Premier (HMO I-SNP)
+Section 2.2 Here is the plan service area for PruittHealth Premier Advantage (HMO I-SNP)

-PruittHealth Premier (HMO I-SNP) is available only to individuals who live in our plan service area.
+PruittHealth Premier Advantage (HMO I-SNP) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.